-Osteoporosis is a disease marked by decreasing bone mass and density, making bones weak and brittle.
+Osteoporosis is a disease marked by decreasing bone mass, density, and quality, making bones weak and brittle.
 If left unchecked, it can lead to

 Copyright © Nucleus Medical Media, Inc.